Hopes and Fears (Art Bears album) explained

 Background

-Hopes and Fears began as a Henry Cow album, but after the first recording sessions in Switzerland, some of the members of the band were unhappy about the predominance of song-oriented material.
+Hopes and Fears began as a Henry Cow album, but after the first recording sessions in Switzerland in January 1978, some of the members of the band were unhappy about the predominance of song-oriented material.
 As a compromise it was agreed that two albums would be made: the songs would be released by Fred Frith, Chris Cutler and Dagmar Krause as Art Bears, and the instrumental compositions would be released later by Henry Cow.
-The newly formed Art Bears recorded four more tracks in London to complete Hopes and Fears, which was released in May 1978.
-Henry Cow returned to Switzerland in July that year to record additional instrumental pieces for what was to be their last album, Western Culture (1979).
+The newly formed Art Bears recorded four more tracks in London in March 1978 to complete Hopes and Fears, which was released in May 1978 under their name with the rest of Henry Cow credited as guests.
+Henry Cow continued to perform as a group and toured Europe until July that year.
+In August 1978 Henry Cow returned to Switzerland to record additional instrumental pieces for their last album, Western Culture, after which the group disbanded.
+Art Bears continued until 1981, performing in Europe and recording two more albums.

 Description